-MA-433-1♥★ Geometry - G/T Grade 9, 10, 11, 12 Prerequisite: Algebra I
+Geometry - G/T

+Grade 9, 10, 11, 12 1 credit

 In this Gifted and Talented course, students will focus on the development of transformational, Euclidean, and coordinate geometry with extensive real-world application.
 Students work with rigid motions, dilations, and constructions of geometric figures to establish criteria for determining if two figures are similar and/ or congruent.
-Student will prove and use theorems, definitions, and postulates to explain mathematical conjectures for various geometric figures and angle concepts.
+Student will prove and use theorems. definitions, and postulates to explain mathematical conjectures for various geometric figures and angle concepts.
 Students also explore probability of compound events, and an introduction to trigonometry.

-LA-850-8 - Semester LA-850-1 - Year SAT Preparation Course
+LA-850-8 - Semester LA-850-1 - Year

+SAT Preparation Course

-1/2-1 elective credit
+Grades 10, 11, 12 1/2-1 elective credit

-Prerequisites: Algebra I and Geometry Corequisite: Algebra II
+Corequisite: Algebra II